wwood/CoverM/README.md

 The full sample has 76,618,686 reads and produces covered fractions of 1 for all present genomes.
 Notably, the relative abundances are very similar.
 The output from the full sample can be found [here](https://github.com/wwood/CoverM/blob/main/demo/output_coverm_full.tsv).

-There is an additional row named `unmapped` which represents the coverage metrics for the reads that did not map to any of the provided genomes.
+There is an additional row named `unmapped` which represents the metrics for the reads that did not map to any of the provided genomes.
 This is only applicable to the relative abundance metric (among those we selected), and we can see that 51% of the reads were unmapped.

 ## Calculation methods